manuelesvi/Literatura/Ayn Rand/Notes.md

 ---

-# Chapter 6 - The Non-Commercial
+## Chapter VI - The Non-Commercial

 > This was his wedding anniversary and he had known for three months that the party would take place tonight, as Lillian wished.
 He had promised it to her, safe in the knowledge that the party was a long way off and that he would attend to it, when the time came, as he attended to every duty on his overloaded schedule.
 Then, during three months of eighteen-hour workdays, he had forgotten it happily– until half an hour ago, when, long past dinner time, his secretary had entered his office and said firmly, “Your party, Mr. Rearden.”
 He had cried, “Good God!” leaping to his feet; he had hurried home, rushed up the stairs, started tearing his clothes off and gone through the routine of dressing, conscious only of the need to hurry, not of the purpose.
 When the full realization of the purpose struck him like a sudden blow, he stopped.[^60]